Deye MQTT HA Plugin

 With this integration, you can visualize your solar energy data right inside Home Assistant.
 Here’s an example of an energy usage diagram, powered by data from your Deye inverter:

-You can also read and update the active power regulation feature (if enabled).
 Please note: reading and updating the "time of use" (ToU) configuration isn’t available yet.

 Requirements